The Witcher season 3: Everything we know about the hit Netflix show's cast, release date, and more!

 And long live Roach 2!

-Are there any new actors joining The Witcher?
+Did any new actors join The Witcher?

-Fabian McCallum (who played the elf that refuses to go along with Galdriel’s endless hunt for Sauron in Lord of the Rings: Rings of Power) joins the cast as Kayleigh, member of the Rats, a group of teenage thieves and cutthroats who take Ciri in.
+Fabian McCallum (who played the elf that refuses to go along with Galdriel’s endless hunt for Sauron in Lord of the Rings: Rings of Power) joined the cast as Kayleigh, member of the Rats, a group of teenage thieves and cutthroats who take Ciri in.
 Christelle Elwin has also been cast as Mistle from that group, and Juliette Alexandra as the Nilfgaardian Reef.
 And there is speculation that previously announced Aggy K. Adams may be playing Askra.
 According to Redanian Intelligence a new Rats spinoff series to air between seasons 3 and 4 has just begun preproduction (!), with Witcher writer Haily Hall as showrunner and Hissrich as executive producer.

 Season 3 adapts the Witcher book The Time of Contempt, in which Ciri, Geralt, and Yennifer travel to Aretuza to hide from those hunting for Ciri, while she trains with Yen.
 And since season 2 was released, Hissrich has dropped lots of hints about season 3.